Skip to content

-Yakima, Washington sits in Yakima County, an ag-relevant region with statewide drone-spray operator coverage available; this page surfaces the crops, rates and licensing context for Yakima farmers booking work.
+Yakima, Washington has 1 verified agricultural drone operator listed in the directory, serving farms across the surrounding area.
 Yakima County is the top US apple-producing county; concentrated tree-fruit, hops and wine-grape production.
-Primary crops in Washington include orchards and wheat, each with established 2026 drone-spray rate bands.
+Together they list corn and soybeans as the primary crops treated by drone, with additional coverage across other regional commodities.
 Washington drone application rates run $14 to $28/acre depending on field size, crop and application timing, in line with 2026 statewide benchmarks.
+Available services in Yakima include drone spraying, fertilizer application, crop scouting and cover crop seeding, giving growers a full menu beyond pesticide application.
 Every operator working over Washington fields must hold FAA Part 107 plus No standalone aerial category.
 Certify in relevant use category + Laws and Safety exam. from Washington State Department of Agriculture (WSDA), and many also carry FAA Part 137 for commercial agricultural aircraft operations.
-Contact statewide operators in the Washington directory below for Yakima availability, or list your business free if you serve Yakima.
+Contact the operators below directly for season availability, exact per-acre pricing and to confirm license and insurance status before booking.

 Listed operators